Bi-Lo (Australia): Bi-Lo Mega Frrresh

-In response to its main competitor Franklins launching "Franklins Big Fresh" in the early 1990s, Bi-Lo launched its Mega Frrresh brand at Greenacres, South Australia in 1994.
+In response to its main competitor Franklins' launch of "Franklins Big Fresh" in the early 1990s, Bi-Lo launched its Mega Frrresh brand at Greenacres, South Australia, in 1994.
 Like Franklins Big Fresh, it combined discount shopping with a market-style atmosphere.

 Newmart

-Newmart was an independent discount supermarket chain in Perth, Western Australia founded in 1987 by Fred Fairthorne Jr. of Farmer Jack's fame.
+Newmart was an independent discount supermarket chain founded in Perth, Western Australia, in 1987 by Fred Fairthorne Jr. of Farmer Jack's fame.
 It had a similar format to Bi-Lo: discount groceries, bulk foods, extensive fresh produce, meat and delicatessen sections.

 The Newmart chain grew to 18 stores by 2002.

 In 1987, three stores opened in Greenwood, Floreat and Kardinya.
-By 1992 to the West Australian Independent Grocers buying group - which also included Farmer Jack's, Advantage.
-MAC's and Charlie Carter's - its home brand products were "Black & Gold".
+By 1992, Newmart was part of the West Australian Independent Grocers buying group, which also included Farmer Jack's, Advantage, MAC's and Charlie Carter's; its home-brand products were "Black & Gold".
 A further three stores were opened between 1992 and 1996.

 Bi-Lo purchased six Newmart supermarkets in 1996 for A$16 million.
-Bi-Lo was unable to re-brand the stores since Foodland Associated Limited traded stores in Western Australia under the Bi-Lo name at the time. the sale to Coles and its reincarnation into a Western Australian version of Coles' South Australian-based budget brand Bi-Lo in 1996.
-With the introduction of Bi-Lo branded products and the well-recognised Newmart tick logo rejigged and cleaned up to match Bi-Lo's yellow logo, among other things being refitted at Newmart to match Bi-Lo's national image, retaining its name in the process.
+Bi-Lo was unable to rebrand the stores because Foodland Associated Limited was already trading stores in Western Australia under the Bi-Lo name.
+Following the acquisition, Newmart effectively became a Western Australian version of Coles' South Australian-based budget brand, Bi-Lo.
+Bi-Lo-branded products were introduced, the well-recognised Newmart tick logo was redesigned to resemble Bi-Lo's yellow logo, and Newmart stores were refitted to match Bi-Lo's national image while retaining the Newmart name.
 Like Bi-Lo, Newmart launched the slogan "Extra Value for You" in 1999.

-In 2002, Coles assumed management of Newmart, immediately re-branding seven stores as Coles supermarkets, before discontinuing the Newmart brand in 2003, had its own website until 2006.
-Coles sold five stores to Action Supermarkets, all of which were later bought out and became Woolworths outlets.
+In 2002, Coles assumed management of Newmart, immediately rebranding seven stores as Coles supermarkets, before discontinuing the Newmart brand in 2003.
+The Newmart website remained online until 2006.
+Coles sold five stores to Action Supermarkets, all of which later became Woolworths outlets.
 These stores were located at Noranda, Stirling Central, Booragoon, Clarkson and Collie.
-Coles Supermarket in Bentley, Western Australia still contained Newmart awnings, aisle signage and checkouts up until the store closed on 22 September 2017.
-The site was then immediately refurbished to become a Spudshed.
-The Woolworths store at Stirling Central Shopping Centre in Westminster, Western Australia still contained Newmart awnings, checkouts and security (loss prevention) buzzers on stands at the end of the checkouts until its refurbishment in 2018.
+The Coles supermarket in Bentley, Western Australia, retained Newmart awnings, aisle signage and checkouts until the store closed on 22 September 2017.
+The site was immediately refurbished as a Spudshed.
+The Woolworths store at Stirling Central Shopping Centre in Westminster, Western Australia, retained Newmart awnings, checkouts and security (loss-prevention) buzzers on stands at the end of the checkouts until its refurbishment in 2018.

 Shoeys

-In 1987, Coles Myer purchased the 34-store Shoeys discount supermarket chain in New South Wales (subsequently renamed as Bi-Lo).
+In 1987, Coles Myer purchased the 34-store Shoeys discount supermarket chain in New South Wales, which was subsequently rebranded as Bi-Lo.